 - In There Will Be Brawl, we do end up getting a non-Zelda example for the Trope Namer, Ganondorf.
 Then given another example in-universe when he is hijacked by Kirby, who had been a problem to the kingdoms in the past.

 - More than one Adventure Time plot has turned out to have the Ice King behind it, occasionally nonsensically.
 This was likely parodied in the season 2 finale, where all he did for the first part was hang around annoying everyone and trying to be involved in the story, even though there was a bigger villain around.

-- Season 2 of Avatar: The Last Airbender played up Long Feng as the Season's Big Bad.
+- The Ba Sing Se arc of Avatar: The Last Airbender played up Long Feng as the storyline's Big Bad.
 But then Princess Azula came along and took center stage.
 Long Feng, on his part, was Genre Savvy enough to actually see this trope coming and attempted to betray her, but unfortunately for him Azula managed to turn his own soldiers against him.

 - Season 3 of Ben 10 introduced in one episode an werewolf-like alien who was seemingly killed at the end of his episode, but was revealed to have built a machine as a Sequel Hook.
 A mummy-like alien is then introduced in a later episode.
 Both come back and are revealed to work for a new villain named Dr. Vicktor in the first part of the season finale...and then it turns out Dr. Vicktor himself was The Dragon to Ghostfreak/Zs'kayr, a villain who had been introduced in a previous season 2 episode.

 - Both seasons of Ben 10: Ultimate Alien used this trope: